Noahdorego/ICS4U-Portfolio/README.md

 Of course, there are many [more ways to improve your programming practices](https://www.aversan.com/coding-standards-and-best-practices-2/), but these (in my opinion) are the most important at a student level.
 ___
-### How does version control(github) allow you to learn more about coding principles?
+### How does version control (Github) allow you to learn more about coding principles?